 Frequently Asked Questions

-The Wi-Fi 6E offer an additional band with the other advantages that come with the standards of 6.
+The Wi-Fi 6E offers an additional band with the other advantages that come with the standards of 6.
 This gives it a tremendous advantage in circumventing network congestion and interference.

 Indirectly, Yes.
-The performance efficiency of Wi-Fi 7 will have a direct impact on the signal quality.
+The performance efficiency of Wi-Fi 7 will directly impact the signal quality.
 The additional band, wider channels, and double the number of spatial streams will cause better performance at a distance.

-Although the touted theoretical speeds are rated as high as 30 Gbps, it will be a challenge to achieve those speeds in a practical environment.
+Although the touted theoretical speeds are rated as high as 30 Gbps, achieving those speeds in a practical environment will be challenging.
 However, the internet throughput for individual client devices is expected to be around close 5Gbps, more than double the speeds achieved in Wi-Fi 6 standards.

-For an average home user, a router with Wi-Fi 6 standards will be sufficient.
+A router with Wi-Fi 6 standards will be sufficient for an average home user.
 Most of the client devices in usage are majority Wi-Fi 5, which will remain relevant for the foreseeable future.
 It makes more sense to choose 6E if you are in a smart home and running a household with over 40 devices.

-The WiFi 7 speed is well above that what’s available to a home user, which makes it an overkill.
+The WiFi 7 speed is well above what’s available to a home user, making it overkill.
 It would be a better fit for commercial spaces and medium-sized offices.